aren-01/Customer-Management-Cloud-Application/README.md

 [deploy.yml](.github/workflows/deploy.yml):

-Creates a S3 Bucket to store Terraform state
+1. Creates a S3 Bucket to store Terraform state
-Creates an ECR repo
+2. Creates an ECR repo
-Containerizes the application through Docker
+3. Containerizes the application through Docker
-Pushes the container
+4. Pushes the container
-Installs the infrastructure above through Terraform Installs the DB into the RDS instance with a temporary EC2 instance
+5. Installs the infrastructure above through Terraform
+6. Installs the DB into the RDS instance with a temporary EC2 instance

-Please see the [cloudformation.yml](optional/cloudformation.yml) file to manually deploy the VPC infrastructure.
+Please see the [cloudformation.yml](optional/cloudformation.yml) file if you prefer manual deployment of the VPC infrastructure.